Posted on 17 Feb 2020

 They overlooked the Corleonesi at their peril, however, because, under Riina, the Corleonesi launched what some have dubbed the second mafia war.
 This was a series of killings within Cosa Nostra carried out between 1981 and 1983, after which the Corleone clan, led by Riina, Bernardo Provenzano, and Leoluca Bagarella, stepped into the commanding role of the Sicilian Cosa Nostra.

-The remaining families were forced to either submit to the Corleonesi, or flee.
+The remaining families were forced to either submit to the Corleonesi or flee.
 Several of them, such as the members of the powerful Inzerillo family, abandoned the Cosa Nostra and sought asylum in Sicilian-American mob-allied families.

-That conflict led to long-lasting domination of Cosa Nostra by the Corleonesi, one that remained unchallenged until Riina’s arrest and imprisonment under solitary confinement in 1993, though he managed to retain considerable authority through proxies.
+That conflict led to the long-lasting domination of Cosa Nostra by the Corleonesi, one that remained unchallenged until Riina’s arrest and imprisonment under solitary confinement in 1993, though he managed to retain considerable authority through proxies.
 It was not until his death that the battle to control the cupola of the Cosa Nostra began in earnest.

 A clear authority figure is crucially important to a top-down organization like Cosa Nostra.
-A mafia network divided by internal conflicts and disconnected clans cannot guarantee the safety of their businesses, maintain the constitution of the group intact, function as a solid counterforce to other criminal networks or resist police pressure.
+A mafia network divided by internal conflicts and disconnected clans cannot guarantee the safety of their businesses, maintain the constitution of the group intact, function as a solid counterforce to other criminal networks, or resist police pressure.
 But no single capo has yet emerged.

 Among those loyal to the Corleonesi is Settimo Mineo – a boss believed to be the de facto head of Cosa Nostra – who has many times tried (until his arrest) to set up a dialogue with the US-based members of the powerful Inzerillo family, and specifically with Francesco Inzerillo, whose brother was killed by Riina in 1981.